Heading to Big Sur with the kids? Get ready for an amazing adventure in one of California’s most gorgeous locations.

 16. Take a Family Photo at McWay Falls

-McWay Falls in Julia Pfeiffer Burns State Park is one of the most popular stops along this route.
-The secret’s out on this one, so don’t expect to have the scene to yourself!
+McWay Falls in Julia Pfeiffer Burns State Park is one of the most popular stops in Big Sur with kids.
+The secret’s out on this one, so don’t expect to have the place to yourself!

-The walk to the falls overlook is quick and easy, about 0.25 miles.
+The walk to the falls overlook is quick and easy.
+It’s only about 0.25 miles.
 Shortly after the falls come into view, you’ll come to a fence that has closed off the rest of the trail.
 Unfortunately, the natural processes that shaped the park’s dramatic scenery have also made some of these areas unsafe for hikers.

 17. Check Out Historic Lime Kilns and Limekiln Falls